-Survival rates for chronic lymphocytic leukemia are good compared to many other cancers.
-Although doctors cannot often cure the disease, a person can live with this form of leukemia for many years with treatment.
+Around 87% of people with chronic lymphocytic leukemia (CLL) live for 5 or more years following diagnosis.
+Although doctors cannot often cure the disease, a person can live with this form of leukemia for many years.

 When a person has lymphocytic leukemia, white blood cells become leukemia cells, which can spread into the blood and other parts of the body.

-CLL does not usually have any symptoms, and someone may only discover they have it when they have a routine blood test.
+CLL does not usually have any symptoms early in its course, and someone may only discover they have it when they have a routine blood test.
 If a person does have symptoms, they may include the following:

 - swelling of the lymph nodes in the neck, under the arms, or in the groin